 How to Fill Beanbags with Sustainable Stuffing

-Bolster your sustainable street cred by filling the beanbags with your choice of recyclable materials - scrunched up newspaper, old washed and clean clothing, or clean rags.
+Fill the bean bags with your choice of recyclable materials - scrunched up newspaper, old washed and clean clothing or clean rags.

-The trick we love is to stuff the beanbag case with a bunch of your kid's soft toys - the ones you can't bear to throw away, but need to store somewhere out of sight.
+The trick we love is to stuff the bean bag case with a bunch of your kid's soft toys - the ones that are no longer in use and need a new purpose.

 Cleaning and maintenance are easy too - spot clean the beanbag with a slightly damp cloth, or throw it (sans filling) into the wash on a gentle cycle.
 Hang it on the line to dry.